lsst-sqre/sqr-073/index.rst

 We may want to do this only for specific groups, or for everyone using the Science Platform.

 Additional quota types we may want to add in the future:

+- Separate API quotas based on the type of request.
+  In some services, we will want a separate quota for expensive requests (async TAP jobs, for example) from cheap requests (informational queries about the status of a job).

 - Disk quotas: user home directories and, separately, group-owned project directories.
   We currently don't have a mechanism for handling group-owned directories.